-Drought is also referred to as a climatic anomaly characterized by deficient supply of moisture resulting either from sub-normal rainfall, erratic rainfall distribution, higher water need or a combination of all the three factors.
+Drought is also referred to as a climatic anomaly characterised by a deficient supply of moisture resulting either from sub-normal rainfall, erratic rainfall distribution, higher water need or a combination of all three factors.
+The increase in global temperature raises the rate of evaporation and results in variability in precipitation that leads to more severe and prolonged droughts.
+Higher temperatures also reduce soil moisture due to an increase in evapotranspiration (Kim et al., 2023) and cause droughts (Yang et al., 2024).
 The main types of drought are: (a) Meteorological drought, (b) Hydrological drought and (c) Agricultural drought.
-Meteorological drought is the first observation of drought condition caused by deviation in rainfall amount from its normal.
-Meteorological droughts lead to soil moisture deficits (Wang et al. 2009), which in result affect plant growth, and hampers the overall quantity and quality of crops produced (Mishra and Cherkauer 2010).
-Due to prolonged meteorological drought, hydrological drought situation arises where there is unavailability of water in surface and sub- surface levels.
-Then comes the agricultural drought which is a situation when rainfall and soil moisture are inadequate during the crop season to support the timely cultural practices and healthy crop growth.
+Meteorological drought is the first observation of drought conditions caused by a deviation in rainfall amount from its normal.
+Meteorological droughts lead to soil moisture deficits (Wang et al. 2009), which in turn affect plant growth and hamper the overall quantity and quality of crops produced (Mishra and Cherkauer 2010).
+Due to prolonged meteorological drought, a hydrological drought situation arises where there is an unavailability of water in surface and subsurface levels.
+Then comes the agricultural drought, which is a situation when rainfall and soil moisture are inadequate during the crop season to support the timely cultural practices and healthy crop growth.
 Soil moisture depletion below the permanent wilting point results in crop mortality, putting the food security of the region at risk.

+The increasing frequency and severity of droughts, exacerbated by climate change, necessitate robust and efficient methods for monitoring and assessing drought conditions (Ghobadi & Badehian, 2025).
 No single index can fully describe the multi-scale, multi-impact nature of drought in all its complexity.
-To accurately assess the occurrence extent and severity of drought it is necessary to get an exact picture of the spatial and temporal distribution of key variables like meteorological, hydrological and surface variables.
+Recent work by Zhang & Miao (2025) demonstrates that 48% of drought cascades (e.g., meteorological → hydrological → agricultural) remain undetected when indices are applied in isolation (Srivastava et al., 2025).
+To accurately assess the occurrence, extent and severity of drought, it is necessary to get an exact picture of the spatial and temporal distribution of key variables like meteorological, hydrological and surface variables.
 So many different tools (e.g., drought indices) have been developed for monitoring drought conditions (Quiring, 2009b).
-Each drought index has different data requirements and utilizes unique methods to measure drought.
+Each drought index has different data requirements and utilises unique methods to measure drought.

-Bolangir is one of the drought prone district identified by the State Disaster Management Authority (OSDMA).
-Keeping these things in view the present study was planned to make an attempt foridentifying various drought indices in different blocks of Bolangir district to continuously monitor the drought condition and assess the severity in those areas during June to October of 2018.
+Bolangir is one of the drought-prone districts identified by the State Disaster Management Authority (OSDMA).
+Keeping these things in view, the present study was planned to make an attempt to identify various drought indices in different blocks of Bolangir district to continuously monitor the drought condition and assess the severity in those areas during June to October of 2018.

 Study area

-Bolangir district is situated in western region of state Odisha, India bounded by Subarnapur and Boudh district in the east, Nuapada in the west, Kalahandi in the south and Bargarh in the north.
+Bolangir district is situated in the western region of Odisha, a state of India, bounded by Subarnapur and Boudh district in the east, Nuapada in the west, Kalahandi in the south and Bargarh in the north.
 The district lies between 20°09’ and 21°05’ North latitudes and 82°41’ and 83°42’ East longitudes (Fig.1), falling in Survey of India toposheet nos.
 64O, 64P & 64L.
-The district is located under Western Central Table Land Agro Climatic zone covering an area of 6,575 square kilometers characterized by hot and sub humid climate, comprised of 14 blocks viz.
+The district is located under the Western Central Table Land Agro Climatic zone covering an area of 6,575 square kilometres, characterised by a hot and sub-humid climate, comprised of 14 blocks, viz.
 Agalpur, Balangir, Bangomunda, Belpada, Deogaon, Gudvella, Khaprakhol, Loisingha, Muribahal, Patnagarh, Puintala, Saintala, Titilagarh and Turekela under Sub divisions viz.
 Balangir, Patnagarh and Titilagarh.
 There are 15 per cent of areas under black soil identified in the district.
-Less than ten per cent of the aerial extent of Laterite and Lateritic (9.0 %) were noticed in the district.
-In general mixed red and yellow soil covered maximum of the area in the district.
+Less than ten per cent of the aerial extent of Laterite and Lateritic (9.0 %) was noticed in the district.
+In general, mixed red and yellow soil covered the maximum area of the district.

-Fig. 1 Location map of study area
+Fig. 1 Location map of the study area